 A person recklessly operates an RPA if they are aware that that operation would be likely to be within the boundary imposed under the ban.

-Why are the laws changing?
+Why did the laws change?

 RPA pose a security risk to correctional and youth justice facilities in a number of ways, including being used as a surveillance tool or to smuggle contraband like drugs, weapons and mobile phones.